arrayfire/arrayfire/docs/pages/using_on_osx.md

 and populate it with the following code:

     find_package(ArrayFire)

-    ... [gather source files, etc.]

-    add_executable(my_executable [list your source files here])
+    add_executable(<my_executable> [list your source files here])

     # To use Unified backend, do the following.
     # Unified backend lets you choose the backend at runtime
-    target_link_libraries(my_executable ArrayFire::af)
+    target_link_libraries(<my_executable> ArrayFire::af)

 where `my_executable` is the name of the executable you wish to create.
 See the [CMake documentation](https://cmake.org/documentation/) for more information on how to use CMake.
 To link with a specific backend directly, replace the `ArrayFire::af` with the following for their respective backends.

 * `ArrayFire::afcpu` for CPU backend.
 * `ArrayFire::afcuda` for CUDA backend.
 * `ArrayFire::afopencl` for OpenCL backend.

 Next we need to instruct CMake to create build instructions and then compile.
 We suggest using CMake's out-of-source build functionality to keep your build and source files cleanly separated.
 To do this open the CMake GUI.

     cd your-project-directory
     mkdir build